cython/cython/docs/src/userguide/extension_types.rst

 It is not possible to add attributes to an extension type at runtime by default.
 You have two ways of avoiding this limitation, both add an overhead when a method is called from Python code.
-Especially when calling ``cpdef`` methods.
+Especially when calling hybrid methods declared with :keyword:`cpdef` in .pyx files or with the ``@ccall`` decorator.

 The first approach is to create a Python subclass.: